fangzhzh/leetcode/algorithm/hashTwoPointers.md

         // first thing, how to verify the anagram
         // data structure to store the windows info to verify anagram
         // p map: char->counter,
-        // s map: char -> counter, maintaining a valid subset of anagram of p.
+        // s map: char->counter, maintaining a valid subset of anagram of p.
         // findAnagramsFlexiWindow(s, p)
         return findAnagramsFixedWindow(s, p);
     }